andybalaam/rabbit-escape/INSTALL.md

 You should have 2 separate IntelliJ projects - one for non-Android and (optional) one for Android (see below).
-Avoid loading the directory rabbit-escape-ui-android into the non-Android project.
+Avoid loading the directory android into the non-Android project.

 You will need to run `make dist-swing` before you start.